Skip to main content

 Taya Henry

-Taya is a PhD student in Forensic Psychology under the supervision of Dr. Kimberley Clow.
-Taya received an Honours Bachelor of Arts, majoring in Psychology, from the University of British Columbia Okanagan, and a Master of Science in Forensic Psychology from Ontario Tech University.
-Taya’s research interests include race and media effects on wrongful conviction.
+Taya is a third-year PhD student in Forensic Psychology under the supervision of Dr. Kimberley Clow.
+Taya received an Honours Bachelor of Arts in Psychology from the University of British Columbia Okanagan, and a Master of Science in Forensic Psychology from Ontario Tech University.
+Her master’s research, also supervised by Dr. Clow, focused on the qualitative content of online discussions in response to watching a wrongful conviction media production.
+Taya’s dissertation research investigates perceptions of jury selection in Canada.

 Kristina Shatokhina